10 cases have been confirmed

-The first illnesses were reported around October 15, Henry said last week.
-All 24 victims attended the state fair, which ran from October 13 through October 23 in Raleigh and drew nearly a million attendees.
-It remains unclear what at the fair may have caused the illness.
+The first illnesses were reported around October 15, Henry said.
+State officials believe that most of the victims attended the North Carolina State Fair, which ran from October 13 through October 23 in Raleigh and which drew nearly a million attendees.

 In an attempt to hone in on the source of the outbreak, investigators will be asking people who were sickened what it was that they ate and what activities they participated in, she said.
 They will then compare the responses with those from fair attendees who did not get sick.
 But Henry acknowledged Friday that officials may never determine the source of the outbreak.

 Symptoms of E. coli can include abdominal cramps, fever, nausea, vomiting, and watery or bloody diarrhea.

 After the initial cases were reported, it did not take long for suspicion to be directed at the fair, since an E. coli outbreak in 2005 was traced to a petting zoo at the fair, Henry said.

 Officials have alerted hospitals, physicians and county health departments to be on the lookout for patients with possible E. coli symptoms.

 The bacteria are found in the feces of animals such as cattle, sheep and goats.
 Some types of E. coli can sicken people who drink liquids or eat food that has come into contact with the bacteria or who themselves come into contact with infected animals, according to the Department of Health and Human Services.